“A goal without a plan is just a wish.” — Antoine de Saint-Exupery

 At some point in the learning sequence, it is necessary to establish the level of mastery students have achieved in a more formal way.
 In general, such an assessment should be formative in nature, with well-established pathways for students to do remediation work as needed.

-An essential aspect of formative assessments is the ability of a student to learn from her mistakes.
+An essential aspect of formative assessments is the opportunity for a student to learn from her mistakes.
 The form this remediation takes will depend on the nature of the learning goals that have been assessed.
 Two broad categories of learning goals are skills and concepts.

 When assessing skills, there are few practical alternatives to having students demonstrate those skills directly.
 When a student has not mastered a specific skill, the remediation process should help her isolate the difficulty she is having, practice that specific issue, and assess the skill again.

 If, on the other hand, concepts are being assessed, the act of learning from mistakes looks different.
 Depending on the subject matter, conversational learning about mistakes made on tests is often an effective way to isolate the difficulty the student is having.
-The role of conversational learning in test reviews is discussed in “Study Groups”.
 There should also be a process for the student to express what she has learned from those mistakes and to show that she now understands the concept.
-The nature and importance of assessments and their remediation are discussed in “Making Tests Meaningful”.

 Planning backwards vs. following the child.
 The phrase “planning backwards” means beginning the design process with the ultimate goals — what a student should know and be able to do — and then create a plan of how to get there.
 Starting from this point of view, the driving force is the mastery of the curricular standards.